JBoudou/Itero/doc/BasicArchitecture.md

 consists in a database inside a DBMS.

 Itero's back end is a database on a [MariaDB](https://mariadb.org/) server.
-The files to configure that database are in the sql/ directory.
+MariaDB is a fork of [MySQL](https://www.mysql.com/).
+The files to configure the database are in the sql/ directory.